digitalist/systemdrop/README.md

 ### SCFB driver
-If you can't get video working with nvidia/intel/amd: use vesa driver for BIOS, scfb driver for UEFI see `installs/video_scfb.sh` for setting console/xorg high resolution
+If you can't get video working with nvidia/intel/amd: use vesa driver for BIOS, scfb driver for UEFI

+- see `installs/video_scfb.sh` for setting console/xorg high resolution
+- see section 14 (TrueOS) for installing intel+opengl drivers

 ## 6. Network
 - WiFi: add WiFi networks without GUI: see `config/etc/wpa_supplicant.conf` and `intalls/wifi.sh`